The Lizardman (performer): Early life

 Sprague was born in Fort Campbell, Kentucky, and was a Ph.D. candidate at the University at Albany before beginning his transformation.
-He holds a Bachelor of Arts degree in Philosophy from Hartwick College in Oneonta, New York.
+He holds a Bachelor of Arts degree in philosophy from Hartwick College in Oneonta, New York.

 Career

 As a professional freak, Sprague became famous for his heavy body modifications, including tongue bifurcation and tattooing.
 He regularly performs many classic sideshow acts such as the human blockhead, fire eating and breathing, gavage, sword swallowing, the bed of nails, the Human Dartboard, the cranial corkscrew, and the insectivore.

 Sprague participates in many public and private flesh hook suspension groups and events, and is highly involved in the body modification community.
 He also writes articles on the Body Modification E-zine.
 His rock band, LIZARD SKYNYRD, released an album in late 2010 and performed in many tours around the world.

-Sprague gained the official Guinness World Record for 'Most weight lifted and swung from the ear lobes' on the set of Lo Show dei Record in Milan, Italy on 19 Jun 2014.
+Sprague gained the official Guinness World Record for 'heaviest weight lifted and spun with pierced ears' on the set of Lo Show dei Record in Milan, Italy on 19 Jun 2014.
 He also regularly performs with other sideshow celebrities and world record holders such as The Space Cowboy.

-He is featured in many of the "Ripley's Believe It Or Not" books and TV shows.
+He is featured in many of the Ripley's Believe It Or Not books and TV shows.
 As part of his work with the company, there is a life size statue of him in many of the company's museums.

 Sprague has toured with The Jim Rose Circus and hosted the Jägermeister Music Tour, with bands including Disturbed, Slayer, and Slipknot.